sunniraleigh/sg-movie-tracker/README.md

 ## Roadmap

 ### MVP
-- User can login and log out
 - User can view a list of all movies
 - User can add a movie to watched or want to watch
-- User can explore the movie (read more about it, data viz?)
+- User can explore the movie
 - User can rate a movie
 	- User rating impacts site rating
 - User can write and view reviews
+- User can search for a movie by title
+- User can login and log out

+### 2.0
+- User can upvote or take away their vote from a review
+- User can sort and filter movie index
 - User can edit their reviews
-- User can upvote or take away their vote from a review

-### 2.0
-- UI looks professional
-- Visuals are in place
-- React + Ajax

 ### 3.0
 - Expand to all movies rather than just Studio Ghibli
 - Oauth
 - Share watchlists on social media platforms
+- Data viz included in movie exploration